CodeMastr3/hackbot/README.md

 ## Discord bot for Hackathon
 ### This bot is a continuing project and I welcome pull requests that improve/fix or add features

-* Feel free to take the code and create your own bot to host
+* Feel free to take the code and create your own bot to host.
 * One thing to note is that I created a file called token1.py to keep my token in with a function def stringToken(): that just returns the token string.
-I added that to the .gitignore because discord will make the token no longer work if it finds it on the internet
+I added that to the .gitignore because discord will make the token no longer work if it finds it on the internet.
+* Originally created by AguilarJoel, jameswhowell, and CodeMastr3 on March 7, 2020.